 Theme 4: ways of working and maintenance

 Many of us at the council don’t know the best route to get advice, progress with the development of a digital service, and select the right technology and channel(s).
 It can mean we jump to solutions too quickly and decide to develop new channels like websites without reusing the technology, content, and resources we already have.
 Also, the maintenance of our channels can be difficult, with minor issues being hard to fix and expertise not readily accessible.
 This leads to the issues highlighted in the themes above.

-Based on the insights we gathered in Discovery, we have planned the best option to develop a successful digital experience that will support the delivery of valuable information and services, improve the way we work, and enhance the efficiency of our services.
+Based on the insights we gathered in Discovery, we have planned the best route to develop a successful digital experience that will support the delivery of valuable information and services, improve the way we work, and enhance the efficiency of our services.

 We will simplify our digital experience and support it with a new digital experience infrastructure and a new way of working.
 These are significant changes in our organisation and they are fully supported by the council’s senior management team.

 We have too many websites.
 Simplifying our digital experience is a necessity.
 We will develop one version of Renfrewshire.gov.uk that will become the single source of truth for our citizens, local communities, and staff.
 It means that Renfrewshire.gov.uk will absorb existing websites and brands.
 For example: